Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 (strides)=
 ## Strides

-The reason so many types of indexing into arrays are able to be a [view](views-vs-copies) without a copy is that NumPy arrays aren't just a pointer to a blob of memory.
+The reason so many types of indexing into arrays can be represented as a [view](views-vs-copies) without creating a copy is that NumPy arrays aren't merely a pointer to a blob of memory.
 They are a pointer along with something called *strides*.
 The strides tell NumPy how many bytes to skip in memory along each axis to get to the next element of the array along that dimension.
 This along with the *memory offset* (the address in physical memory of the first byte of data), the *shape*, and the *itemsize* (the number of bytes each element takes up, which depends on the *dtype*) exactly determines how the corresponding memory is organized into an array.
 For example, let's start with a flat 1-dimensional array with `24` elements whose itemsize is 8 (an `int64`